Codecademy/docs/content/pytorch/concepts/tensor-operations/tensor-operations.md

 ## Advanced Operations

-Advanced tensor operations include `matrix multiplication`, `transposition`, `reshaping`, and `concatenation` that basically deals with 2D tensors.
+Advanced tensor operations include the following:

-### Matrix Multiplication

-We can perform Matrix multiplication using the `torch.mm()` function or the `@` operator.
+- Matrix Multiplication:  Performed using `torch.mm()` or the `@` operator.

-### Transposition

-Transposition in tensor operations is the process of flipping the axes of a tensor.
-It involves exchanging the rows and columns of a 2D tensor or more generally, the axes of a tensor of any dimension.

-We can perform Transposition using the `torch.t()` function.

-### Reshaping
+- Transposition: Flips the dimensions of a tensor.
+For 2D tensors, it exchanges rows and columns.
+Achieved using `torch.t()`.

-Reshaping in tensor operations is the process of changing the shape or dimensions of a tensor while preserving its underlying data.
-It involves rearranging the elements of a tensor to fit a new shape, without changing the total number of elements.

-We can perform Reshaping using the `torch.reshape()` function or the `.view()` method.
+- Reshaping: Changes the shape of a tensor while preserving its data.
+This can be done using `torch.reshape()` or the `.view()` method.

-### Concatenation

-Concatenation in tensor operations is the process of joining two or more tensors along a specific dimension to form a larger tensor.
-The resulting tensor has a new dimension that is the concatenation of the original dimensions of the input tensors.

-It can be performed using the `torch.cat()` function.
+- Concatenation Joins two or more tensors along a specified dimension.
+This can be performed using `torch.cat()`.